 This article is prepared by a large group of Russian, Chinese, Mongolian, South Korean, Japanese, and USA geologists who are members of the joint international project on Major Mineral Deposits, Metallogenesis, and Tectonics of the Northeast Asia.
 This project is being conducted by the Russian Academy of Sciences, the Mongolian Academy of Sciences, Mongolian National University, Mongolian Technical University, the Mineral Resources Authority of Mongolia, Geological Research Institute, Jilin University, China Geological Survey, Korea Institute of Geoscience and Mineral Resources, the Geological Survey of Japan, and the U.S. Geological Survey.
-Information about major goals and pubications for this project is available at the USGS Internet/Web site at http://minerals.usgs.gov

-/west/projects/minres.html
+More information about the major goals and all pubications produced by the project is contained in Chapter 1 of this volume.
+The major publications for the Northeast Asia study are: (1) a compilation of significant metalliferous and selected non-metalliferous lode deposits and selected placer districts for Northeast Asia (Ariunbileg and others, 2003); (2) a series of mineral deposit location and metallogenic belt maps for Northeast Asia (Obolenskiy and others, 2003a, b, 2004; Nokleberg and others, 2004); (3) a description of metallogenic belts for Northeast Asia (Rodionov and others, 2004); and (4) a Geographic Information Systems (GIS) spatial data compilation of all these maps, descriptions, and databases (Naumova and others, 2006).
+A summary of the major products of this project are contained on the Web at: http://pubs.usgs.gov/of/2006/1150/ PROJMAT/RFE-Ak-Can_Cord_Proj_Pamph.doc and in Appendix A.